KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     download
 -   extractor (string): Name of the extractor
 -   extractor_key (string): Key name of the extractor
--   epoch (numeric): Unix epoch when creating the file
+-   epoch (numeric): Unix epoch of when the information extraction was completed
 -   autonumber (numeric): Number that will be increased with each download, starting at --autonumber-start
+-   video_autonumber (numeric): Number that will be increased with each video
 -   n_entries (numeric): Total number of extracted items in the playlist
+-   playlist_id (string): Identifier of the playlist that contains the video
--   playlist (string): Name or id of the playlist that contains the video
+-   playlist_title (string): Name of the playlist that contains the video
+-   playlist (string): playlist_id or playlist_title
+-   playlist_count (numeric): Total number of items in the playlist.
+May not be known if entire playlist is not extracted
 -   playlist_index (numeric): Index of the video in the playlist padded with leading zeros according the final index
 -   playlist_autonumber (numeric): Position of the video in the playlist download queue padded with leading zeros according to the total length of the playlist
--   playlist_id (string): Playlist identifier
--   playlist_title (string): Playlist title
 -   playlist_uploader (string): Full name of the playlist uploader
 -   playlist_uploader_id (string): Nickname or id of the playlist uploader
 -   webpage_url (string): A URL to the video webpage which if given to yt-dlp should allow to get the same result again
+-   webpage_url_basename (string): The basename of the webpage URL
+-   webpage_url_domain (string): The domain of the webpage URL
 -   original_url (string): The URL given by the user (or same as webpage_url for playlist entries)